Updated on: 3/8/2019

 Thankfully, Washington State protects Good Samaritans and their willingness to help in the time of need.
 People who witness an accident and want to act should not be worried about potential criminal charges or liability issues at the scene.
 You have immunity to act in a smart and responsible manner, and thousands of people are saved each year because of the actions of witnesses.

-If you or a loved one has bee injured in an accident in Washington State, contact attorney Chris Davis and the experienced legal team at Davis Law Group, P.S., today.
-Call (206) 539-0969, use the chat feature below or fill out the contact form on this page for a free case evaluation.
+If you or a loved one has been injured in an accident in Washington state, contact award-winning car accident attorney Chris Davis and the experienced legal team at Davis Law Group, P.S., today.
+Call (206) 727-4000, use the chat feature below or fill out the contact form on this page for a free case evaluation.